adriantay21/AI_email_summarizer/README.md

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Python](https://www.python.org/downloads/) installed on your computer.
-You also need to provide your own OpenAI api key, IMAP/SMTP server addresses and your login credentials.
+You also need to provide your own OpenAI api key, IMAP/SMTP server addresses, and your login credentials.

 From your command line:
 ```sh